All training is free

 New Training Calendar For CPHE is Now Available

-The Center's mission is to provide relevant and critical information on HIV/AIDS that will: support health and human service professionals caring for people infected with HIV/AIDS; promote quality care and target resources needed to meet the needs of underserved communities; promote HIV prevention education and harm reduction; influence public policy and facilitate research relevant to the HIV/AIDS epidemic.
+The Center's mission is to provide relevant and critical information on HIV/AIDS that will: support health and human service professionals caring for people living with HIV/AIDS; promote quality care and target resources needed to meet the needs of underserved communities; promote HIV prevention education and harm reduction; influence public policy and facilitate research relevant to the HIV/AIDS epidemic.

 The Center for Public Health Education (CPHE) is a Local Performance Site (LPS) of the Northeast/Caribbean AIDS Education & Training Center Program located at Stony Brook University.
 This grant’s mission is to provide training opportunities and clinical consultations to health care clinicians working with people living with HIV in Nassau, Suffolk and Queens counties.
 This program is able to provide a whole host of specialized trainings.
 Please call the Center at 631-444-3209 if you have any questions, need a consultation with one of our Infectious Disease Specialists or would like a training.

 CPHE is a HIV/STI/Hepatitis C Regional Training Center for the Long Island and New York City region for the New York State Department of Health AIDS Institute.
 The Center provides a diverse menu of more than 25 curricula on various topics and how they affect and/or are related to HIV/AIDS.
 Some examples are: Building Bridges to Cultural Competency, Introduction to HIV, STIs and Viral Hepatitis, mental health services and HIV testing courses.
 For more information you may call 631-444-3209 or see the RTC and Course Registration Information page for more information.
 All of these training opportunities are in Nassau or Suffolk counties.